lavaloid/screen-qr/README.md

 # screen-qr
  Scans QR code from your screen or an image.
+This has only been tested on my computer (MacOS 10.15), but it should work on others.

 ## Dependencies
 This project depends on: